cobalthq/cobalt-product-public-docs/content/en/BestPractices/secure-design.md

 linkTitle: Prevent Insecure Design in SQL
 weight: 640
 description: >
-  We'll address some typical design flaws when you set up SQL
+  We'll address some typical design flaws when you set up SQL.
 ---

 {{% pageinfo %}}